olkb/orders/README.md

 If you have any questions about this page or your order, please get in touch via help@olkb.com

-*This page was last updated manually on December 30th, 2021 at 10:42 GMT+1.
+*This page was last updated manually on December 31st, 2021 at 10:49 GMT+1.
 The Github repo for this page is available here: [https://github.com/olkb/orders](https://github.com/olkb/orders)*

-Happy Holidays!
+Happy Holidays and a Happy New Year!

  1. 100006038 contains a GB item.
  2. 100007114 contains a GB item.